microsoft/MTC_FLWTeamsScale/docs/ConfigurePowerShellModules.md

-# Configure Powershell Modules and Environment Variab;es
+# Configure Powershell Modules and Environment Variables

 Configures PowerShell for the required modules and set environment variables used in the scripts.
 Note this will update modules to the minimum required versions.